Birth Control Options

 Women who have already had children, or those who know they will never want to, may benefit from permanent birth control methods.
 These contraceptive options involve a surgical procedure that disrupts the natural fertilization process, usually by tying or cutting off access to the fallopian tubes.

 If you have any questions about our contraception services, please call our office at (229) 436-7248.
-To schedule an appointment with one of our gynecologists, call Albany OB-GYN or use our secure online appointment request form.
+To schedule an appointment with one of our gynecologists, call Albany OB-GYN.